sampsyo/cs6120/content/blog/2025-05-13-zihan-ethan-project.md

 title = "Final Project: Parallel Dataflow Analysis" [extra] bio = """
-  Ethan Uppal Cornell CS '27
-  Zihan Li Cornell CS '25
+  Ethan Uppal is a CS student at Cornell University Zihan Li is a CS master at Cornell University, who usually listens to music when not doing CS
 """
 [[extra.authors]]
 name = "Ethan Uppal"